imperialCHEPI/healthgps/userguide.md

 }
 ```

 The ***country*** data file lives at the *root* of the folder structure as shown above, therefore the *path* is left empty, and respective *file name* provided.
-The *metadata* is used only for documentation purpose, the current *Data API* contract has no support for surfacing metadata, but this can be added in the future versions, if necessary.
-The metadata content will be removed from the following sections for brevity and clarity.
+The *metadata* is used only for documentation purpose, current *Data API* contracts have no support for surfacing metadata, therefore the metadata contents will be removed from the following sections for brevity and clarity.

-> The *path* and *file_name* properties are required and relative to the *parent* folder.
+> The *path* and *file_name* properties are required and must be defined, all *paths* are relative to the *parent* folder.

-## Demographic
+## 2.1 Demographic

+Defines the storage for country specific data containing historic estimates and projections for various demographics measures by *time, age* and *gender*.
+The datasets limits for *age* and *time* variables are stored for validation, the *projections* property marks the starting point, in time, for projected values.
+The data is stored by country file, the COUNTRY_CODE token is subtitled with a given country's identifier to identify the respective country's data file as shown below.

 ```json
 ...